khalidebn/Cybe.Repo/HackTools/Mac_Address/README.md

 - **Permissions:** You need superuser (root) permissions to change network settings.
 - Dependencies:

-  - subprocess: Built-in Python module (no installation required).
+  - **subprocess**: Built-in Python module (no installation required).
-  - argparse: Built-in Python module (no installation required).
+  - **argparse**: Built-in Python module (no installation required).
   - **Network-Tools:** The script uses ifconfig, which is part of the net-tools package.
 If ifconfig is not installed, you can install it using:

 ```
     sudo apt-get install net-tools